-Once you have a draft prepared, share it with key leaders and influencers.
+Once you have a draft prepared, share it with key leaders and influencer's.
 Strong negative reactions are a sign that additional relationship building through One-to-One Visits is needed to hear the concerns and fears within the faith community.
-You may need to change your statement.
-Be careful not to add other groups or individuals to your statement without completing a process to include their stories and experiences, as well, to ensure that those named are able to receive hospitality and welcome when they attend your community worship and events.
+You may need to change your state-ment.
+Be careful not to name other groups or individuals to your statement unless you have done similar work to include their stories, experiences, or needs.
+For example, if your Statement says you welcome people of all physical abilities, that implies your building and facilities will be soon, or are already fully accessible.